-Additional databases can be created or managed via declarative database management using the Database CRD.
+Additional databases can be created or managed via declarative database management using the Database CRD, also supporting extensions and schemas.

 Although no configuration is required to run the cluster, you can customize both PostgreSQL runtime configuration and PostgreSQL host-based authentication rules in the postgresql section of the CR.